dataminer-site/dataminer-site.github.io/docs/archive/0.9/guides/python/multiple_threads.md

 title: Multiple Python Threads
 ---

-This page demonstrates how to simultaneously insert into and read from a DuckDB database across multiple Python threads.
+This page demonstrates how to simultaneously insert into and read from a DataMiner database across multiple Python threads.
 This could be useful in scenarios where new data is flowing in and an analysis should be periodically re-run.
-Note that this is all within a single Python process (see the [FAQ](/faq) for details on DuckDB concurrency).
+Note that this is all within a single Python process (see the [FAQ](/faq) for details on DataMiner concurrency).
 Feel free to follow along in this [Google Colab notebook](https://colab.research.google.com/drive/190NB2m-LIfDcMamCY5lIzaD2OTMnYclB?usp=sharing).

 ## Setup

-First, import duckdb and several modules from the Python standard library.
+First, import DataMiner and several modules from the Python standard library.
 Note: if using Pandas, add `import pandas` at the top of the script as well (as it must be imported prior to the multi-threading).
-Then connect to a file-backed DuckDB database and create an example table to store inserted data.
+Then connect to a file-backed DataMiner database and create an example table to store inserted data.
 This table will track the name of the thread that completed the insert and automatically insert the timestamp when that insert occurred using the [`DEFAULT` expression](../../sql/statements/create_table#syntax).
 ```python
 import duckdb